vzahorui/vzahorui.github.io/_posts/2019-11-02-eigenvectors-and-eigenvalues.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $(M - \lambda I)v = 0$

-By itself multiplication by identity matrix $I$ doesn't change anything.
+By itself, multiplication by identity matrix $I$ doesn't change anything.
 The identity matrix is only used in order for the operation in parenthesis to be valid.
 Matrix $M - \lambda I$ is just matrix $M$ where $\lambda$ is subtracted from its diagonal elements.

 The expression $(M - \lambda I)v$ is certainly zero if $v$ is a zero vector.
-Also recall that if a matrix has zero determinant it represents squishing into lower dimensional space.
+Also recall that if a matrix has zero determinant it represents squashing into lower dimensional space.
 So if $M - \lambda I$ has zero determinant then it squishes any vector into zero vector.
-From here we must find such $\lambda$ where $det(M - \lambda I) = 0$.<br>
+From here we must find such $\lambda$ where $det(M - \lambda I) = 0$.

 After finding values of $\lambda$ we can find eigenvectors $v$ for each of them by plugging already known $\lambda$ into the same equation $(M - \lambda I)v = 0$ and solving a system of linear equations for each $\lambda$:

 $$